-"Days 1 - 21" or later

-Visits to the L/BMT Daycare Unit, 6th floor Leon Blackmore Pavilion, Vancouver General Hospital every 1-2 days
+"Days 1 - 21" or later Visits to the L/BMT Daycare Unit, 6th floor Leon Blackmore Pavilion, VGH

 Waiting for blood count recovery usually takes 2-3 weeks.
 The chemotherapy you received causes your blood counts (white blood cells, platelets and red blood cells) to drop to a very low level.
 When your blood counts are at their lowest level, you will feel the most unwell from the side effects.
 As your blood counts return to normal levels, you will start to feel better again.